-- create an environment that is welcoming to all families - respect each family, and work in partnership to support the child's emergent identity as an individual, member of their family, our Service, and the community - engage in simple discussions about families that focus on fact rather than values e.g., "some children live with their mum or dad, some children live with their mum and dad, some with grandparents, and some with two mums or two dads". - be encouraged to seek awareness and reflect on his/her own feelings, beliefs and background and evaluate the effect these may have on their attitudes and interactions with families - respect family lifestyle choices - treat all families respectfully regardless of socioeconomic background - discuss how members of the community can support one another and less fortunate people through the provision of resources, donations of goods or time etc.
+- create an environment that is welcoming to all families - respect each family, and work in partnership to support the child's emergent identity as an individual, member of their family, our Service, and the community - engage in simple discussions about families that focus on fact rather than values e.g., "some children live with their mum and dad, some with grandparents, and some with two mums or two dads". - be encouraged to seek awareness and reflect on his/her own feelings, beliefs and background and evaluate the effect these may have on their attitudes and interactions with families - respect family lifestyle choices - treat all families respectfully regardless of socioeconomic background - discuss how members of the community can support one another and less fortunate people through the provision of resources, donations of goods or time etc.